SharpProgrammer/SinglePagePDF/README.md

 	int line_spacing = 10;
 	int number_of_lines = 79;

-these number are based on the size of the file defined in the **Generate_PDF** method
+these numbers are based on the size of the file defined in the **Generate_PDF** method

 	int page_height = 792;